coleblvck/Shelf/README.md

 # Shelf

-A modular android app launcher focused on customisation and simplicity.
+A fairly featured android app launcher focused on simplicity and a smooth workflow.